Photo Credit: Eric Schwierske

 Rick Schadt is a freelance percussionist residing in Mukwonago, Wisconsin.
 He earned his Bachelor’s Degree in Music Performance at the University of Wisconsin-Madison, studying percussion with Anthony Di Sanza, studio pedagogy with Teryl Dobbs, and Jazz & Composition with Les Thimmig.
 During that time, Rick was involved in numerous world and regional premieres of works for Wind Ensemble, Symphony Orchestra, and Percussion Ensemble including in 2011 the North American premiere of Per Nørgård’s massive work, “A Light Hour”.
 In 2010, Rick also performed at the Percussive Arts Society

 International Convention with the UW-World Percussion Ensemble as winners of the PAS World Percussion Ensemble Competition.
-Rick can also be seen regularly at Lambeau Field during football season, performing as a member of the Tundra Line, the official drumline of the Green Bay Packers.
+Rick performs with the Concord Chamber Orchestra and has more than a decade of performing experience at Lambeau Field as a member of the Tundra Line, the official drumline of the Green Bay Packers.

 Rick has also served as a show designer for many of the above marching ensembles, arranging winds & percussion in addition to visual design & drill writing.
 Many of his ensembles regularly obtain the highest scores in the "Composition" sub-caption.
 His arrangements and original compositions have been performed at the Youth In Music Marching Band Championships in Minneapolis, MN, Winterguard International (WGI) Regionals, and various other circuit championships.
-Equally comfortable in the concert hall, Rick also composes and arranges for chamber ensembles and wind band.
+Equally comfortable in the concert hall, Rick also composes and arranges for chamber ensembles and wind band and has served as an adjudicator for percussion competitions and local solo & ensemble festivals.
+He is an active member of the Percussive Arts Society and regularly participates in the commissioning of new works for percussion.

 Rick’s interests in music also extend into the realm of instrument repair and construction, including having built his own 5-octave marimba that he uses daily for teaching.
 He also spends much of his free time watching sports or composing with assistance from his cat, Grump.

-Rick is an educational endorser of Salyers Percussion.
+Rick is an educational endorser of Salyers Percussion & Encore Mallets.